Why Leaf Removal Matters: More Than Just Curb Appeal

 When you let leaves accumulate, the problem goes deeper than what meets the eye.
 Beneath that blanket, your lawn begins to suffocate.

-• Oxygen and soil life: A thick layer of leaves traps moisture and blocks airflow.
-This reduces oxygen in the soil — the very thing roots and beneficial microbes depend on.
-As oxygen drops, beneficial bacteria and earthworms slow down, while disease-causing fungi thrive.
+A thick layer of leaves traps moisture and blocks airflow.
+This reduces oxygen in the soil — the very thing roots and

-• Moisture imbalance: Fallen leaves hold water against the grass crown, promoting shallow roots and higher risk of frost damage.
-Grass that doesn’t develop deep roots during fall struggles to survive cold snaps and has slower recovery in spring.
+Fallen leaves hold water against the grass crown, promoting shallow roots and higher risk of frost damage.
+Grass that doesn’t develop

-• pH and toxins: Certain leaves, like walnut or eucalyptus, contain allelopathic compounds — natural chemicals that can prevent seed germination or harm tender grass roots.
+Certain leaves, like walnut or eucalyptus, contain allelopathic compounds — natural chemicals that can prevent seed germination or harm tender grass roots.

-PRO TIP: If the ground feels soft, soggy, or spongy underfoot, your soil is already oxygen-starved.
+If the ground feels soft, soggy, or spongy underfoot, your soil is already oxygen-starved.
 Clean up the leaf layer before rainstorms compact it further.

-How Much Is Too Many Leaves?
+How Much Is Too Many Leave

 Not every leaf on your lawn needs to be removed immediately — but knowing when “a few leaves” becomes “too many” makes all the difference.